 Scholars are prepared to enter law school and apply critical thinking, investigative, and research skills to law.
 Scholars also develop strong oral and written communication skills and learn to work in teams as well as independently.

 A group of faculty members, Curricular Committee on Law and Society, approves and supervises the major.
-The committee hosts speakers and symposia on law-related issues, and collaborates with Oberlin’s Office of Career Services to develop meaningful internships.
+The committee hosts speakers and symposia on law-related issues, and collaborates with Oberlin’s Career Center to develop meaningful internships.